ccoenraets/OpenFB/README.md

 # Open FB #

-OpenFB is a micro-library that lets you integrate your JavaScript application with Facebook.
-OpenFB works for both BROWSER-BASED apps and CORDOVA/PHONEGAP apps.
+OpenFB is a micro-library that lets you integrate your JavaScript applications with Facebook.
+It works for both browser-based apps and Cordova/PhoneGap apps.

-This library has no dependency: You don't need the Facebook SDK with this library.
-Whe running in Cordova, you also don't need the Facebook Cordova plugin.
+OpenFB has no dependency: You don't need the Facebook plugin when running in Cordova.
+You also don't need the Facebook SDK.

 OpenFB allows you to login to Facebook and execute any Facebook Graph API request.

 Here are a few code examples...

 Login using Facebook:

     openFB.login(scope, successHandler, errorHandler);

 Get the user's list of friends:

     openFB.api({path: '/me/friends', success: successHandler, error: errorHandler});

 Post on the user's feed: